TITLE 8 SOCIAL SERVICES

 C. PSD shall keep the guardian ad litem or youth attorney fully informed and shall seek their concurrence with PSD’s recommendation.

-A. The child, subject to compulsory school attendance, is absent from school without an authorized excuse more than ten days during a school year.
+A. The child, subject to compulsory school attendance, is absent from school without an authorized excuse more than 10 days during a school year.

-B. The child has been absent from the child’s place of residence for twelve hours or more without consent of the parent, guardian or custodian.
+B. The child has been absent from the child’s place of residence for 12 hours or more without consent of the parent, guardian or custodian.

 C. The child refuses to return home and there is good cause to believe the child will run away from home if forced to return to the parent, guardian or custodian.